Scheduled Personal Property Coverage: What It Is & Do You Need It?

 Item Appraised Value Estimated Annual Cost

-Rates can vary by insurer, item type, and your geographic location.
-Items with higher theft risk (like jewelry) may carry a slightly higher rate than items like fine art kept at home.
+Rates vary by insurer, item type, and your geographic location.
+Items with higher theft risk (like jewelry stored in urban areas) may carry a slightly higher rate than items like fine art kept at home.
+For broader context on policy add-ons, see our guide on home insurance endorsements.

 The Appraisal Process

-Before you can schedule an item, your insurer will need proof of value.
-Here's how the process typically works:
+Before you can schedule an item, your insurer needs proof of value.
+Here's how the process typically works in 2026:

-3. Prepare your documentation — Gather photos, serial numbers, receipts, certificates of authenticity, and any maker marks.
+3. Prepare your documentation.
+Gather photos, serial numbers, receipts, certificates of authenticity, and any maker marks.
 The more detail, the better.
+A well-organized home inventory makes this much easier.

-5. Update periodically — Appraisals can become outdated.
-Plan to reappraise high-value items every 3–5 years to account for market changes.
+5. Update periodically.
+Appraisals can become outdated.
+Plan to reappraise high-value items every 3 years (or sooner if values are rising rapidly) to account for market changes.

 Pincher's Pro Tip

 Recently purchased an item?
-Many insurers will accept a sales receipt as proof of value for items bought within the last 12–24 months — saving you the cost of a formal appraisal.
+Many insurers will accept a sales receipt as proof of value for items bought within the last 12 to 24 months, saving you the cost of a formal appraisal.
 Always confirm this with your agent first.

 Smart Savings Made Simple!